sergueik/chrome_page_performance_sqlite_java/README.md

 ```
 The Java application subsequently dumps the results ino SQLite database using [JDBC](https://www.tutorialspoint.com/sqlite/sqlite_java.htm)

-This is a lot easier than processing the full SeleniumDriver log:
+This is a lot easier to process than the full SeleniumDriver log:
 ```java
 ChromeOptions options = new ChromeOptions();
 LoggingPreferences loggingPreferences = new LoggingPreferences();